Stil de grain yellow

-Stil de grain yellow or sap green is a pigment derived from berries of the buckthorn species Rhamnus saxatilis, which are commonly called Avignon berries or Persian berries after two historical areas of supply; latterly Italy was a major source.
+Stil de grain yellow, royal yellow or sap green is a pigment derived from berries of the buckthorn species Rhamnus saxatilis, which are commonly called Avignon berries or Persian berries after two historical areas of supply; latterly Italy was a major source.
 The color, whose principal chemical component is rhamnetin, was formerly called pink (or pinke); latterly, to distinguish it from light red "pink", the yellow "pink" was qualified as Dutch pink, brown pink, English pink, Italian pink, or French pink — the first three also applied to similar quercitron dyes from the American eastern black oak, Quercus velutina.
 Other names are Persian berries lake, yellow berries and buckthorn berries.

+The first recorded use of royal yellow as a color name in English was in 1548.
+Other names for this color are Chinese yellow and imperial yellow.

 Manufacture

 Traditional sap green is made from both ripe and unripe buckthorn berries, and prepared in different ways.
 Berry harvest time, varietal, preparation method and time period of use influence the common name used to refer to that particular hue, color, recipe or chemical composition.
 Extracting the coloring principle through boiling water allows one to add different mordants, such as alum or soda, each resulting in a different hue of this color.

 Unripe berries (rhamni immaturi) produces a pigment that is dark brown in bulk and turns to bright yellow in a thin layer.
 It has a low lightfastness rating of about 4.

 Ripe berries (rhamni maturi) produce a color called yellow madder, stil de grain, or yellow lake.
 It is not permanent and was often used for decorative painting.

 Most often when called sap green the color is in the form of a dyestuff, either direct from berry juice or as a lake precipitated with alum.
 In lake form, this color is considered to fade rapidly.